+What is Morita Therapy?
 Morita Therapy is both a practical and deeply spiritual approach to human wellbeing.
 It incorporates many principles in Japanese Psychology and Eastern philosophies, offering those of us in the West a refreshing and compelling perspective to issues such as anxiety, existential anxiety and depression.
 Morita therapy is based on the acceptance of our natural self.
 In accordance with most Eastern philosophies, Morita Therapy upholds collectivist more than individualistic values.

 When faced with stressors, sensitive people quickly become paralysed with fear and hopelessness.
 They may over analyse, intellectualise, or self-criticise every aspect of their thoughts and actions.
 They rarely feel soothed by being told there is nothing to worry about.
 If anything, they are likely to stress more and feel more self-conscious about our inability to function as ‘normal’.

 Commonly, their friends and families would say to them ‘You must get over your feelings’, ‘You must learn to chill out’.
 When they fail to do so, they get labelled as being the ‘drama queen’.

 Many conventional Western psychotherapy approaches, including the most popularised Cognitive Behavioural Therapy (CBT), operates on the premises that:

 2. Fear needs to be replaced by rational thinking.

 Intense and sensitive individuals have limited success with these approaches.
 Potentially, traditional therapies like CBT does not work for them because it is not in their nature to rationalise away their emotions.Being told that their thoughts are ‘irrational’ enhances self-blame, and the instruction to banish inner thoughts and feelings creates more tension.
 Besides, an over-focus on self-introspection and individualism results in isolation, self-absorption, and ego entanglement.

 This is where Morita Therapy comes in with an alternative perspective.